 Your ideal member is the person who most needs your online course topic taught by you.
 They are motivated by what the topic will help them achieve and the way that your story makes it feel accessible and doable for them to achieve it.

-I can’t stress this enough.
-Clarity around your ideal member will mean the difference between creating a successful online course or one that never gets off the ground.
+We can’t stress this enough.
+Clarity around your ideal member will mean the difference between creating an engaging online course or one that never gets off the ground.

-How to create an online course: tell your story
+How to create an online course, step #3: Tell your story

-Now that you have a compelling topic and a clear picture of your ideal member, the last piece of the puzzle around how to build an online course is your story, or why you are the right instructor for this topic *and* ideal member.
+By now, you have a compelling topic.
+You have a clear picture of your ideal member.
+The last piece of the puzzle around how to develop an online course is your story.
+In other words, it’s figuring out why you are the right instructor for this topic *and* ideal member.

 It’s your journey that makes you the right instructor or mentor for this topic and your ideal member.
 You are showing people who join that it’s possible to achieve what they want.

 That’s more powerful than any highly produced video or snazzy website.
-It’s the difference between creating online courses that thrive and grow and those that fall flat on their face.
+It’s the difference between creating an online course that thrives and grows and one that falls flat on its face.

 What technology should I use to create online courses?